muaazw7/business-analytics-modeling-jmp/README.md

 Organizations use statistical and predictive analysis to identify behavioural patterns, segment observations, evaluate demographic and workforce relationships, and support data-driven decision-making.
 This project applies multiple analytical techniques to explore these relationships across consumer and workforce datasets.

 ## Project Overview
-The project applies predictive analytics techniques to analyze relationships between demographic characteristics, salary, employment experience, and consumer behaviour.
-It includes decision tree modeling, K-Means clustering, principal component analysis (PCA), and linear regression to identify patterns and support business decision-making.
+The project analyzes relationships involving demographic characteristics, salary, employment experience, and behavioural outcomes.
+Decision tree modeling is used to examine behavioural differences, K-Means clustering and PCA are used to identify and visualize groups within multidimensional data, and linear regression is used to evaluate relationships between continuous variables.

 ## Key Features
 - Developed a decision tree model to identify factors influencing brushing behaviour across demographic groups